hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 ## Virtual Screens

-First, we need to add virtual screens to our X session, for instance a virtual monitor below the main monitor, which will be our Android tablet, and maybe a second screen that will be our old tablet.
+First, we need to add virtual screens to our X session, for instance a virtual monitor below the main monitor, which will be our Android tablet, and maybe a second screen that will be our old laptop.
 For that we need to generate virtual screen devices and configure them.
 For that we are going to use [Virtual Displaylink](https://github.com/AdnanHodzic/displaylink-debian).
 Please see the documentation and install it.
 At the end you should have something like this:

 ```bash
 DVI-I-4-4 disconnected (normal left inverted right x axis y axis)